TKat72/artStagramPj/README.md

 Profile

-* R: I want to able to sww my profile page and see all my coments and posts
+* R: I want to able to visit  my profile page and see all my coments and posts

 ## WIKI links